yunjin08/yunjin08/README.md

 - 🔭 I am looking for opportunities to expand my skills

-- 🔭 I'm currently developing a mobile application using Django and React Native Expo
+- 🔭 I'm currently developing a tax Deduction mobile application using Django and React Native Expo

 - 🌱 I’m currently learning AI and Cloud Infrastructure*